MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/xr/live-pc-xrs-nav.md

 ---
-title: XRs for PC and mobile
+title: Supporting Content for XRs for PC and Mobile
 description: Xbox Requirements (XRs) for adding Xbox Live to a game on Windows or mobile.
 kindex: XRs for PC and mobile
 kindex: Xbox Requirements (XRs) for Xbox Live